The Clash: London Calling

 • One of Joe Strummer’s notebooks from 1979, the period when the album ‘London Calling’ was rehearsed and recorded.
 Open at page showing Ice Age, which was to become lyrics for the song ‘London Calling’

-• Topper Headon’s drum sticks, which are the only remaining items of Headon’s that remain from this time
+• Topper Headon’s drum sticks, which are one of the only remaining items of Headon’s from this time

 The Clash: London Calling is curated by Robert Gordon McHarg III with The Clash and Beatrice Behlen of the Museum of London.

-The Clash: London Calling will open 15 November 2019 and will be free to view.
-Its closing in Spring 2020 will be shortly followed by the opening of a brand new display exploring London’s relationship with Dub music and culture as part of its Soundclash season at the Museum of London.
+The Clash: London Calling is open until 19 April 2020 and is free to view.
+Its closing in Spring 2020 will be shortly followed by the opening of a brand new display exploring London’s relationship with dub reggae music and culture as part of its Soundclash season at the Museum of London.